anikaml/pomodoro/README.md

 Preview the production build locally using a simple HTTP server.
 Open [http://localhost:4173](http://localhost:4173) to view it in the browser.\
 See [Testing the App Locally](https://vitejs.dev/guide/static-deploy#testing-the-app-locally) for more information.

+## Sounds

+All sounds used by this project are sourced from [https://freesound.org/](https://freesound.org/)